 Daniels Spectrum is a community cultural hub in Toronto’s Regent Park neighbourhood.
 It opened to the public in September 2012.

-“Rooted in Regent Park, Open to the World,” Daniels Spectrum is home to many outstanding arts-based and community-focused organizations.
-Its event, performance and exhibition spaces include Ada Slaight Hall, the Artscape Lounge on the main floor, a network of hallway galleries and the Courtyard.
+“Rooted in Regent Park, Open to the World,” Daniels Spectrum is home to many outstanding arts-based and community-focused organizations that make Daniels Spectrum a special place to work, play, study and get creative.
+The facility’s event, performance and exhibition spaces include Ada Slaight Hall, the Artscape Lounge on the main floor, a network of hallway galleries and the Courtyard.
 Each year, Daniels Spectrum hosts tens of thousands of visitors and hundreds of arts and cultural events.

 - is fully accessible by Ontario standards